 Clinical Support Requirement Implementation Staff understand the boundaries of their role as a clinical assessor or clinical delegate, and the functions that are not suitable to perform when undertaking those roles.
 E.g. Clinical assessors who are registered nurses should not dress wounds when undertaking an assessment.
 Each staff member is assigned the correct clinical role/s in the My Aged Care Assessor portal.
 The organisation's Work, Health and Safety framework outlines procedures that uphold staff safety.
 Completion of workplace training on the organisation's clinical attendance policy and clinical governance framework.
-Staff understand the boundaries of their role as a non-clinical assessor and non- Completion of workplace training on the organisation's clinical attendance policy and clinical governance framework.
+Staff understand the boundaries of their role as a non-clinical assessor and non- clinical assessment delegate and understand when and how they will need to operate under their organisation's clinical governance throughout the assessment process.
+Completion of workplace training on the organisation's clinical attendance policy and clinical governance framework.